HemexDx

 Samridh support

-SAMRIDH, through its recoverable grant initiative, is supporting HemexDx in scaling its reach in rural and remote areas in 8 states.
+SAMRIDH, through its recoverable grant initiative, is supporting HemexDx in scaling its reach in rural and remote a reas in 8 states.
 The enterprise aims to test over 2 million individuals using Gazelle™ during SAMRIDH’s first year of support, with a particular focus on reaching 50% females.
 The financial assistance also enables Hemex to establish 590 strategically located testing sites, facilitating efficient delivery of results to patients and the healthcare system.
 The Hemex group will further raise an additional $5 Mn to advance the reach and impact of their healthcare solution, which would account for a leverage of ~19.6x over SAMRIDH support.

-20 Mn+ people in India are diagnosed with Sickle Cell Disease (SCD).
+People in India are diagnosed with Sickle Cell Disease (SCD).
 [1]

-20% of tribal children with Sickle Cell Disease (SCD) don’t survive past age 2, and 30% don’t make it to age 25.
+Of tribal children with Sickle Cell Disease (SCD) don’t survive past age 2, and 30% don’t make it to age 25.
 [2]

-~10,000 to 15,000 babies in India are born with Beta-Thalassemia Major (BTM) each year.
+To 15,000 babies in India are born with Beta-Thalassemia Major (BTM) each year.
 [3]

-~150,000 patients are diagnosed with thalassemia major in India each year.
+Patients are diagnosed with thalassemia major in India each year.
 [4]

-~3.6 to 3.9 crore individuals in India are carriers of beta-thalassemia.
+To 3.9 crore individuals in India are carriers of beta-thalassemia.
 [5]

 India bears a significant burden of hemoglobinopathies, with Thalassemia and Sickle Cell Disease (SCD) being the most prevalent.
 SCD and beta-thalassemia are particularly common among the tribal population residing in remote areas with limited healthcare access.
 There is no widespread newborn testing for SCD or premarital testing for the sickle cell trait in the country.
 The Government of India has initiated a mission to eradicate sickle cell anemia by 2047, emphasizing awareness, universal screening for approximately seven crore people aged 0-40 in affected tribal areas, and counseling.
 This ambitious endeavor requires concerted efforts from central ministries, state governments, the National Health Mission’s National Sickle Cell Anemia Elimination Mission (NSCEM), and the private sector to effectively and affordably address remote communities’ needs.